tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server MUST ensure that any instance of it (be it a machine, a thread or any other entity within the relevant serving infrastructure) would accept the same 0-RTT handshake only once; this limits the number of replays to the number of server instances in the deployment.
-Such guarantee can be accomplished by using ClientHello recording locally, or by any other method that provides the same or a stronger guarantee.
-The "at most once per server instance" guarantee is a minimum requirement; servers SHOULD limit 0-RTT replays further when feasible.
+Such guarantee can be accomplished by locally recording data from recently-received ClientHellos and rejecting repeats, or by any other method that provides the same or a stronger guarantee.
+The "at most once per server instance" guarantee is a minimum requirement;
+servers SHOULD limit 0-RTT replays further when feasible.

 The second class of attack cannot be prevented at the TLS layer and MUST be dealt with by any application.
 Note that any application whose